 My name is Robin Lynn Lavis; I was born at Saratoga Hospital in Detroit, MI on February 12, 1956.
-I was in a hurry for some reason.
+I was in a hurry.
 When my mother, who was born at home, entered the hospital, they rushed to give her drugs to sedate her (commonly referred to as “Twilight”).
 When she awoke, her baby was gone.
 She had many stitches and in the days to follow, was bound and given drugs to dry up her milk supply.

 My second and third babies were born at home with a competent midwife.
 My husband and I birthed our children, just the way we planned, almost.
 My husband caught our babies and our midwife assisted us.
-I planned what music I would listen to, what I would eat, drink and so on… However, our son was in a hurry, the midwife and her assistant made it just in the nic of time!
+I planned what music I would listen to, what I would eat, drink and so on… However, our son was in a hurry, just like his momma!
+The midwife and her assistant made it just in the nic of time!
 Our daughter Sarah, which was our second homeBirth, gave all of us some time to get ready.

 After my first homeBirth, I became a homeBirth advocate.
 When my sister-in-law became pregnant with her first child, she decided to give birth at home with the same midwife that helped me.
 I assisted her and her husband throughout her labor and birth.
 What a blessing… Not only did they have a most precious gift but I finally found why God gave me the gifts that He did and how to use them.